Bach Unaccompanied Violin Workshop

 Aston Magna and Brandeis University are pleased to announce the Ninth Annual Unaccompanied Bach Workshop for violinists with Daniel Stepner, baroque and modern violin.
 The workshop will be held June 21-26, 2015 at Brandeis University with Aston Magna Concerts.
-Aston Magna Concert Dates are yet to be announced for 2015.

 The workshop is a six-day intensive laboratory for violinists who are students, serious amateurs or professionals.
 It focuses on the solo violin works of J. S. Bach, but touches on other music and on general performance issues.
 Activities include private coaching, private practicing, complimentary communal lunches, master classes, lecture demonstrations, a group visit to the Museum of Fine Art’s Musical Instrument Collection, open rehearsals of the Aston Magna professional concerts, and a participants’ concert at week’s end.

 The workshop is open to 6-8 players of either modern or period instruments.
 All workshop activities take place in the air-conditioned Slosberg Music Center; Brandeis University's music building.
 Some financial aid is available.
 Registration details below.

 "The intensity of a coaching session every day and the follow-through/consistency which this allowed was a very special opportunity.
 Thank you for a terrific week!"

 "It was a great learning experience.
 Mr. Stepner is a gifted and inspiring teacher and Brandeis has excellent facilities for music-making."